JorikSchellekens/FishEye/Computing Report.md

 ## Part 1 – Brightness and Contrast

-For each pixel the pixel is passed to the *adjustPixelColor* subroutine which breakes the pixel down into its constituent color parts and applies the *adjustColor* subroutine to them.
+For each pixel the pixel is passed to the *adjustPixelColor* subroutine which breaks the pixel down into its constituent color parts and applies the *adjustColor* subroutine to them.

 There were three main design choices I made at this point:

-1. Use masks to extract color componenets instead of loading bytes.
+1. Use masks to extract color components instead of loading bytes.
 2. Keep brightness and contrast values in memory.
 3. Use negative contrast values.

 For the first I decided to use masks since I found the colors easier to think about in terms of full words than in bytes.
 This also made it easier to write since I didn't have to consider the exact position of a *'pixel pointer'* relative to a single pixel, though that work could easily have been passed out to a subroutine.
 I decided to use masks for this reason.
 The methods for which are described under the *General Functions* section.
 The masks are used in the *adjustPixelColor* subroutine to get and set the color values of the pixel.

-By rights the brightness and contrast should have been passed as parameters to all the functions however I had originally intended to implement a simple user interface in which I would save the brightness and contrast to specific locations in memorry.
+By rights the brightness and contrast should have been passed as parameters to all the functions however I had originally intended to implement a simple user interface in which I would save the brightness and contrast to specific locations in memory.
 As such I had declared these values in a memory area.
 Currently the program doesn't support text based interaction but it wouldn't be difficult to implement.

-Negative contrast values were by and large cosidered to be invalid input for the functions provided:
+Negative contrast values were by and large considered to be invalid input for the functions provided:

 ``R'ij = (Rij * α) / 16 + β``

-Where α is the contrast coeficient and β is the brightness.
+Where α is the contrast coefficient and β is the brightness.

 However I have decided to allow negative values which will invert the color of the image.
 For ``-16 < α < 0`` the image will be inverted colors and the contrast increased.
 For ``α < -16`` the image will be inverted and the contrast decreaded.
 For ``α = -16`` the contrast will remain unchanged but the image will be inverted by the standered method.

 Handling the negative values was pretty simple.
-During the computation of the above function I smply add two extra lines:
+During the computation of the above function I simply add two extra lines:

 ````assembly
 ;	R2 = color